 The British Geological Survey reports that across England and Wales alone, 9000 commercial properties and 5000 hectares of farmland are at risk of damage from coastal erosion.

-The natural response to coastal erosion is to migrate landward – this means residents of coastal settlements are being forced to abandon homes and accept a risk of flooding and damage to property, as well as loss of surrounding coastal features.
+The natural response to coastal erosion is to migrate landward – this means residents of coastal settlements are being forced to abandon homes and accept the risk of flooding and damage to property, as well as the loss of surrounding coastal features.

 How is coastal erosion and protection managed in the UK?

 The current approach to coastal protection in the UK focuses on establishing a risk level and then acting accordingly.
 The defence tactics are divided into four distinct categories referred to as Strategic Coastal Defence Options.
 They are as follows: